graemecareywave/podbtest/monitoring-dashboard-samples/cloud-sql/README.md

 #### Notes

-- These dashboards are based on first party Google Cloud monitoring solutions.
+- These dashboards are based on Google Cloud monitoring solutions.

 |CloudSQL - General|
 |:------------------|